Tonbridge Civic Society

 MONTHLY MEETINGS AND EVENTS

-The very well-attended monthly meetings are held on Tuesdays in the Angel Centre between September and May at 8 pm, with coffee available from 7.30 pm.
+The very well-attended monthly meetings are held on Tuesdays in the Angel Centre between September and May at 8 pm.

 The Society produces a 16-page, full colour, illustrated Newsletter three times a year, which is circulated to all Members as well as to Borough councillors and senior officers.